jsau-/socket.io-prometheus-tracker/README.md

 Track metrics for a Socket.IO server for use in Prometheus.

-Note that by its nature this library relies on monkey-patching the `socket.io` server instance to hook into functions like `emit()`.
-Bear this in mind during use if you're applying any monkey-patches of your own, and please read the source code to ensure compatibility.
+***Note that by its nature this library relies on monkey-patching the `socket.io` server instance to hook into functions like `socket.emit`.
+Bear this in mind if you're applying any monkey-patches of your own, and please read the source code to ensure compatibility.***

 Library aims:
-* Cover all expected Socket.IO events (including rooms and namespaces).
+* Cover all Socket.IO events, sent or received.
-* Unopinionated implementation.
-Serve the metrics using whatever framework you want.
+* _Just track metrics_.
+You can do what you want with them - serve via `express`, periodically write to a file, whatever.

 Useful links:
 * [Documentation](https://jsau-.github.io/socket.io-prometheus-tracker)